grande-dev/OpenMAUVe/README.md

 [Part 1](https://youtu.be/KwfKjwBRIlU) further motivates the development of the simulator.
 [Part 2](https://youtu.be/s6pP4D50OoE) illustrates how to use the software and how to run the validation models.

+The demo was prepared and presented in @grande2025openmauve.

 ## Examples of the reference frames
 <img src="https://github.com/grande-dev/OpenMAUVe/blob/master/images/frames_rotating.gif">